Terms and Conditions

 - For hourly placements, please ensure that you and your tutor are agreed in advance on the arrangements for each lesson.

 - If you need to cancel or change a lesson, please contact the tutor directly (as opposed to the office) as we cannot guarantee we can get a message to your tutor immediately.
 Your tutor’s email address and phone number can be found in their OCiS profile that you will have access to.
+Please may you email or text your request to cancel a lesson so there is written proof of your instruction and a time stamp.

 - Lessons that are cancelled by the client with less than 48 hours’ notice are charged for in full.